William Folden

 William G. Folden (born April 5, 1972) is an American politician who is currently a Republican member of the Maryland Senate, representing District 4 since 2023.
 He was previously a member of the Maryland House of Delegates, representing District 3B from 2015 to 2019.

 Background

 Folden was born in Hagerstown, Maryland, and graduated from nearby Governor Thomas Johnson High School.
 He later attended Frederick Community College, where he earned an A.A. degree in criminal justice.
-Folden also served in the United States Army in the military police corps and as a infantry sniper.
+Folden also served in the United States Army in the military police corps and as an infantry sniper.
 From 1994 to 2011, Folden served as the deputy sheriff of Frederick County, and has served as a police officer for the city of Frederick since 2011, even working as an officer while in the Maryland legislature.
+He retired as a police officer for the University of Maryland, Baltimore in July 2025.

 Political career

 In 2006, Folden announced his candidacy for Frederick County Sheriff.
 He was defeated by deputy sheriff Chuck Jenkins in the Republican primary, coming in third with 21.16 percent of the vote.

 In June 2021, Folden filed for the House of Delegates race in District 4.
 In September 2021, he withdrew his bid for delegate and entered the Senate race in District 4 for the seat being vacated by Michael Hough.
 He won the state senate election on November 8, 2022, by a margin of 57.54% to 42.36%.